-LS, or Lou Gehrig disease, is a devastating disorder af-A LS, or Lou Ocining unsease, to a define the formation of the second se motor cortex, brainstem, and spinal cord (1).
+LS, or Lou Gehrig disease, is a devastating disorder af-A LS, or Lou Ocining unsease, is a second (MNs) in the fecting mainly upper and lower motor neurons (MNs) in the motor cortex, brainstem, and spinal cord (1).
 Patients typically suffer from muscular atrophy and paralysis, ultimately leading to death within 2-5 y after diagnosis.
 Although 5-10% of cases follow an autosomal dominant inheritance pattern and are considered familial (fALS), the remaining ~90% are classified as sporadic (sALS).
 To date, more than 10 different genes have been identified to cause ALS, with the highest proportion of patients carrying a large hexanucleotide expansion repeat in the ORF 72 on chromosome 9 (C9orf72) (2, 3).
 Although ALS leads to selective degeneration of MNs, evidence from multiple groups supports the contribution of other cell types of the central nervous system (CNS), including astrocytes, microglia, and oligodendrocytes to disease progression (4-6).
 A lack in understanding disease origin, along with known interweaving contributions of multiple cell types, hampers studying disease mechanisms and testing potential therapeutic strategies.